Strobesstrobes

 What is VoIP penetration testing?

-It is the authorized security assessment of an IP telephony system, including SIP signaling, RTP media, and the PBX servers and management interfaces.
-Testers look for extension enumeration, weak SIP passwords, unencrypted call audio, toll-fraud exposure, and PBX misconfigurations.
+It is the authorized security assessment of an IP telephony system, covering SIP signaling, RTP media, and the PBX servers and management interfaces.
+Testers look for extension enumeration, weak SIP secrets, unencrypted call audio, toll-fraud exposure, and PBX misconfigurations, most of which are configuration issues rather than patchable CVEs.

 What is SIPVicious used for?

-SIPVicious is a suite for auditing SIP systems. svmap scans networks for SIP devices, svwar enumerates valid extensions on a PBX, and svcrack brute-forces SIP registration passwords.
-It is the standard toolkit for the recon and authentication phases of a VoIP test.
+SIPVicious is the standard SIP auditing suite. svmap scans networks for SIP devices, svwar enumerates valid extensions by reading the PBX's differing responses, and svcrack brute-forces SIP registration secrets.
+It covers the recon and authentication phases of a VoIP test, and you should rate-limit it to avoid tripping fail2ban or crashing the PBX.

-Yes, if RTP media is not encrypted with SRTP.
-An attacker who can observe the traffic, often via ARP spoofing on a flat network, can capture the RTP stream and reassemble it into playable audio using Wireshark's RTP player or tools like rtpbreak.
-SRTP and network segmentation prevent this.
+Yes, when RTP is not encrypted with SRTP.
+An attacker who can observe the traffic, often via ARP spoofing on a flat voice network, captures the RTP stream and reassembles it into playable audio with rtpbreak or Wireshark's RTP player.
+SRTP for media, SIPS/TLS for signaling, and a dedicated voice VLAN prevent it.

 Sources and references